 S. Tafazli requested that he be allowed to present out of order as head had a conflicting meeting.
 S. Tafazoli proceeded with CSA’s Agency Report on CCSDS activities and mission adoption of CCSDS standards.

-Nicholas Bobrinsky inquired if CSA had an interest in developing or utilizing KU and KA band standards.
+Nicholas Bobrinsky inquired if CSA had an interest in developing or utilizing Ku and Ka band standards.
 S. Tafazloi responded that he was unaware of a specific interest, but that he would make inquiries to make a definite conclusion.
 F. Alain added that CSA had a definite interest in the utilization of optical communciations standards.

 ASI